 |Friday||8:00 a.m. - 4:30 p.m.|

->

-> Hours for the summer semester are posted on the Learning Center’s website, www.bpcc.edu/thelearningcenter.
+Hours for the summer semester are posted by the Learning Center door and on the Learning Center’s website, www.bpcc.edu/thelearningcenter.

->

-> The BPCC Library is a vital part of the educational program, providing a comprehensive range of services to students, faculty, and staff.
+The BPCC Library is a vital part of the educational program, providing a comprehensive range of services to students, faculty, and staff.
 It contains over 49,000 cataloged items that provide both primary and secondary resource materials needed to support the purposes and programs of the College.
 An open-shelf arrangement of the main collection makes material easily accessible.
 The Library regularly receives 6 newspapers, 220 periodicals, and maintains a closed stack periodical area for unbound issues of magazines.
 The Library staff consists of professional librarians, an administrative assistant, a Library assistant, a TRC Manager, and library technician positions.
 Student assistants help in the mechanical and clerical processes of the Library.

 See the Academic Division section for a complete description of the Library and its holdings.

 Library hours: Spring and fall semesters (when classes are in session and during final exams)